The Nonprofit Almanac features the most comprehensive and up-to-date data on the nonprofit sector.

 NCCS is a national repository of data on the US nonprofit sector.
 We make high-quality data, charts, and graphics on nonprofit organizations available for public use.
 This information allows users to research and explore the relationships among the nonprofit sector, government, commercial sector, and broader civil society.
 Our annual reports highlight significant trends in the nonprofit sector.

 Using two national surveys of nonprofits, CNP is exploring the scope of nonprofit-government contracts and grants and the problems that arise.
-Briefs on issues facing nonprofit grant and contract recipients will be supplemented with additional studies on the government perspective.
+Briefs on issues facing nonprofit grant and contract recipients are supplemented by additional studies on the government perspective.

 PerformWell helps nonprofit practitioners identify performance outcome measures and effective practices in managing service delivery.
 PerformWell is an outgrowth of the Outcomes Indicators Project, which developed a common outcomes framework to help standardize approaches to performance measurement in the nonprofit sector.